7424243/recipenest-client/README.md

 # RecipeNest App

-RecipeNest is a responsive web application allows users to keep track of their virtual recipe notes.
+RecipeNest is a responsive web application that allows users to keep track of their virtual recipe notes.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Live Demo